EU cheerleaders go to Russia-occupied Ukraine

 It could signal the renewal of Russia's 'Novorossiya' project - to take all of south-east Ukraine, joining DPR and LPR to Russia-occupied Crimea, an EU diplomat said.

-The fleet is to contain over a dozen artillery armoured troop carriers, infantry landing ships and missile boats, on top other Russian warships already in the Black Sea.
+The fleet is to contain over a dozen armoured troop carriers, infantry landing ships, and missile boats, on top of other Russian warships already in the Black Sea.

-"EU and G7 sanctions against Russia's ports in the Sea of Azov should be introduced" in order to stop the "escalation", the Ukrainian document said, referring to the Group of Seven wealthy EU and American states.
+"EU and G7 sanctions against Russia's ports in the Sea of Azov should be introduced" in order to stop the "escalation", the Ukrainian document said, referring to the Group of Seven wealthy EU states as well as Canada, Japan, and the US.